 3. Simplified grammar system with only 3 tenses, no genders, cases or irregular verbs.
 You can predict the meaning from grammar and form new words following these morphology rules:

-Present -AR.
+Present / Infinitive -AR.
 I liberate - MA LIBERAR

 Past -RO.
 I liberated - MA LIBERARO→LIBERÒ